FAI-Solutions/move-window-between-desktops/README.md

 `setup-autostart.ahk` before running them

-### The application stops working after a Windows update
+### The application stops working after a major Windows update

 1. Check if the icon still appears in the system tray
 2. A Windows update may require a new DLL version — check [releases](https://codeberg.org/FAI-Solutions/move-window-between-desktops/releases) for updates